expo/expo/docs/versions/v30.0.0/workflow/glossary-of-terms.md

 ### XDE

-A desktop tool with a graphical user interface (GUI) for working with Expo projects.
-It mostly the same functionality as the [exp CLI tool](#exp) but is intended for people who are more comfortable with a GUI.
+XDE was a desktop tool with a graphical user interface (GUI) for working with Expo projects.
+It's been replaced by [Expo CLI](#expo-cli), which now provides both command line and web interfaces.

 ### yarn